GuilhermeCaeiro/wisard/README.md

 The code present in this repository is just a **TEST** implementation of the WiSARD classifier in Python and might be useful only for educational purposes (the code is very "crude").
 For those wanting a mature implementation, it is suggested the [PyWANN](https://github.com/firmino/PyWANN) library (developed for Python 2).

 ## Additional Information
-This software was developed using Python 3.5 and should be compatible with Python 3 subversions.
+This software was developed using Python 3.5 and should be compatible with other Python 3 subversions.

 ## References
 [1] I. Aleksander,  W. Thomas, and P. Bowden, "WISARD: a radical new step forward in image recognition", Sensor Review, 4(3), pp. 120-124, 1984.